-I'm best to work with Tinubu as Senate President - Kalu
+I'm best to work with Tinubu as senate president - Kalu

-Chief Whip of the Senate, Senator Orji Uzor Kalu Wednesday met with the President-elect, Asiwaju Bola Ahmed Tinubu in Abuja to welcome him back from Europe on vacation.
+Chief Whip of the Senate, Senator Orji Uzor Kalu, Wednesday, met with the President-elect, Asiwaju Bola Ahmed Tinubu in Abuja to welcome him back from his vacation.

 On his senate presidency ambition, the senator said he was the best amongst the candidates jostling for the position to work with Tinubu as Senate President in the incoming 10th National Assembly.